 In addition, we and the holders of Partnership Units (other than PJT Partners Inc.) have entered into an exchange agreement, as amended.
 See "Certain Relationships and Related Person Transactions-Exchange Agreement" in our 2024 Proxy Statement.
 Depending on our liquidity and capital resources, market conditions, the timing and concentration of exchange requests and other considerations, we may choose to fund exchanges of Partnership Units with available cash, borrowings or new issuances of our Class A common stock or to settle exchanges by issuing our Class A common stock to the exchanging Partnership Unit holder.
-The market price of shares of our Class A common stock could decline as a result of issuances or sales of our Class A common stock to fund exchanges or, in each case, the perception that such issuances or sales could occur.
-These issuances or sales, or the possibility that they may occur, also might make it more difficult for holders of our Class A common stock in the future at a time and at a price that they deem appropriate.
+The market price of shares of our Class A common stock could decline as a result of issuances or sales of our Class A common stock to fund exchanges or partnership Units, or sales by exchanging holders of Partnership Units of our Class A common stock received in stock-settled exchanges or, in each case, the perception that such issuances or sales could occur.
+These issuances or sales, or the possibility that they may occur, also might make it more difficult for holders of our Class A common stock to sell such stock in the future at a time and at a price that they deem appropriate.